bridgeloop/bidirectiond/README.md

-# bidirectiond-experimental
+# bidirectiond

-experimental modular "reverse" proxy written in c
+wip program that will eventually be a http "reverse" proxy